DiJonai Carrington: WNBA

+Carrington was the 20th pick by the Connecticut Sun in the 2021 WNBA draft.

 Connecticut Sun (2021–2024)

+Carrington drives to the basket against Napheesa Collier of the Minnesota Lynx, June 2023.

-Carrington was the 20th pick in the 2021 WNBA draft by the Connecticut Sun.
-She attended the Sun training camp and earned one of the Sun's 11 roster spots.
+After attending the Sun training camp, she earned one of the Sun's 11 roster spots.
 On September 25, 2024, the WNBA announced that Carrington was named the Most Improved Player for 2024.
 On September 29, 2024, the WNBA announced that Carrington had been named to the 2024 All-Defensive First Team.

-Dallas Wings (2025)
+Dallas and Minnesota (2025)

 On February 2, 2025, Carrington was traded to the Dallas Wings.
-The deal was originally reported as Carrington, the 12th pick in the 2025 WNBA draft, and swap rights for the Sun's 2026 second-round pick being traded in exchange for Jacy Sheldon and the 8th overall pick in the 2025 draft; however, it was officially part of a larger four-team trade.
+The deal was originally reported as Carrington, plus the 12th pick in the 2025 WNBA draft, and swap rights for the Sun's 2026 second-round pick, being traded in exchange for Jacy Sheldon and the 8th overall pick in the 2025 draft; however, it was officially part of a larger four-team trade.

-Minnesota Lynx (2025–present)

-On August 3, 2025, Carrington was traded to the Minnesota Lynx for Diamond Miller, Karlie Samuelson and Minnesota’s 2027 second-round draft pick.
+On August 3, Carrington was traded to the Minnesota Lynx for Diamond Miller, Karlie Samuelson, and Minnesota’s 2027 second-round draft pick.
+Due to a foot injury sustained in September 2025, Carrington was unable to finish the playoff run with the Lynx.

+Chicago Sky (2026–present)

+On April 12, 2026, Carrington signed a one year deal with the Chicago Sky.
+Due to the injury from the prior season, Carrington was unable to play the first 27 games of the season.
+She returned to play on July 30, 2026, scoring nine points in 17 minutes to assist a Sky win against the Connecticut Sun.

+In 2025, she became the second Reebok-endorsed WNBA player after Angel Reese.

-Unrivaled
+Unrivaled League

 On September 4, 2024, it was announced that Carrington would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She played for the Mist in the 2025 season.

-Due to ongoing recovery from a foot injury sustained in the 2025 WNBA Season, Carrington will not appear in the 2026 Unrivaled season.
+Due to a foot injury sustained in the 2025 WNBA Season, Carrington was not able to appear in the 2026 Unrivaled season as planned.

+Athletes Unlimited

+In 2022, Carrington competed in the inaugural season of Athletes Unlimited Pro Basketball, where she was one of only two players to score double figures in all fifteen games; she finished 7th on the league leaderboard.
+She was named in the league's inaugural All-Defensive Team for her performance during the season.